If you’re planning to visit Salzburg, you should definitely go on a day trip to Werfen.

 - Catch the early train from Salzburg.

-- Head straight to Hohenwerfen Castle (open at 9 am)—take the funicular if you want to save energy.
+- Head straight to Hohenwerfen Castle (open from approximately 9 am) — take the funicular if you want to save your legs for later.

 Lunch:

-- Eat in town or at the castle’s tavern (rustic Austrian food with a view!).
+- Eat in town or at the castle’s tavern for a quick Austrian meal with views over the valley.

 Afternoon: